Super-Protocol/docs/docs/marketplace/guides/place-order.md

 Click the blue **[+]** button to add the engine to the order.

-Once you add the engine, its configuration will become available.
-Only make changes if you are confident in what you are doing, as modifying the engine's settings can cause the model to function incorrectly.
-For more information about the settings, refer to the documentation for [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui/wiki) and [ComfyUI](https://docs.comfy.org/).

 If a yellow warning icon appears, it indicates that the selected engine is [incompatible](/marketplace/orders/order-builder/compatibility) with the selected model.
 Select another engine.

+Once you add an engine, you can open its configuration by pressing the **Settings** button.
+Only make changes if you are confident in what you are doing, as modifying these settings can cause the model to fail to deploy.
+For more information about the settings, refer to the documentation for [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui/wiki) and [ComfyUI](https://docs.comfy.org/).

 ## Step 3.
 Add compute